Deploy a multi-zone global control plane

 --skip-verify

-, or check the list of zones in the web UI for the global control plane, to verify zone control plane connections.
+You can run kumactl get zones, or check the list of zones in the web UI for the global control plane, to verify zone control plane connections.

-When a zone control plane connects to the global control plane, the Zone
+When a zone control plane connects to the global control plane, the Zone resource is created automatically in the global control plane.

 The Zone Ingress tab of the web UI also lists zone control planes that you